-The cost-optimized design (A1) achieves the lowest NPC (\$4.47M) but compromises reliability ($ \mathcal{R}_{sys} = 0.9994 $).
-In contrast, the reliability-optimized design (A2) ensures complete reliability at a substantially higher cost (\$5.53M) due to the increased storage capacity (872 kWh).
-These findings demonstrate that attaining 100\% reliability results in an exponential increase in costs, primarily attributed to the necessity for additional backup capacity.
+The cost-optimized design (A1) achieves the lowest NPC (\$4.47M) but compromises reliability ($ \mathcal{R} = 0.9994 $).
+In contrast, the reliability-optimized design (A2) ensures complete reliability at a substantially higher cost (\$5.53M), driven by the increased storage capacity requirement (872 kWh).
+These findings demonstrate that attaining 100\% reliability leads to an exponential increase in costs, primarily attributed to the necessity for additional backup capacity.

-\subsubsection{Efficiency vs. Cost Relationship}
+\subsubsection{Efficiency vs. cost relationship}

-The efficiency-optimized design (A3) achieves the highest efficiency (96.997\%), but incurs a higher NPC (\$5.81M) and relies predominantly on wind generation (462 kW) and battery storage (640 kWh).
+The efficiency-optimized design (A3) achieves the highest efficiency (96.997\%), resulting in a higher NPC of \$5.81M.
+This configuration relies predominantly on wind generation (462 kW) and battery storage (640 kWh).
 This exemplifies the trade-off wherein maximizing efficiency requires increased investments in storage and renewable energy capacity, which may not always be economically viable.

-\subsubsection{Emissions Reduction and Economic Viability}
+\subsubsection{Emissions reduction and economic viability}

-The emission-optimized design (A4) achieved the lowest emissions (-382,269 kg), albeit at the highest NPC (\$6.06M) and the lowest efficiency (79.96\%).
-This configuration relies on extensive renewable energy integration (1,057 kW PV and 513 kW wind), significantly reducing carbon emissions, but necessitating substantial capital investment (\$3.57M).
+The emission-optimized design (A4) achieves the lowest emissions (-382,269 kg), albeit at the highest NPC (\$6.06M) and the lowest efficiency (79.96\%).
+This configuration heavily depends on renewable energy integration, comprising 1,057 kW PV and 513 kW wind.
+It achieves significant carbon emission reductions but requires a substantial capital investment of \$3.57M.
 In contrast, the proposed design (A5) achieves a 4.83\% cost reduction while maintaining acceptable emissions and high efficiency, rendering it more feasible for practical applications.

-\subsubsection{Proposed Design}
+\subsubsection{Proposed design}

-The proposed configuration (A5) demonstrated an optimal balance across all objectives, exhibiting 100\% reliability, 91.99\% efficiency, and moderate emissions of 302,747 kg/year.
+The proposed configuration (A5) demonstrates an optimal balance across all objectives, exhibiting 100\% reliability, 91.99\% efficiency, and moderate emissions of 302,747 kg/year.
 Compared to alternative approaches, it presents a well-balanced integration of renewable energy sources while maintaining economic viability and environmental benefits.
-The LCOE for the proposed design (\$0.208/kWh) is lower than that of the efficiency- and emission-optimized designs, ensuring economic feasibility.
-Furthermore, its Capital Expenditure of \$1.42M is lower than most other configurations, underscoring its cost-effectiveness in comparison to designs with high renewable energy penetration.
+The LCOE for the proposed design (\$0.208/kWh) is lower than that of the efficiency and emission-optimized designs, ensuring economic feasibility.
+Furthermore, its capital expenditure of \$1.42M is lower than most other configurations, underscoring its cost-effectiveness in comparison to designs with high renewable energy penetration.

-\subsection{Sensitivity to Key Parameters}
+\subsection{Sensitivity to key parameters}